angelaambroz/cs171-project/README.md

 * User selects y-axis of scatterplot (update `y-label` in `index.html`).
 * Beef up `tooltip`.
 * Custom refresh for each viz ()
+* Show bookmarked stories on "See bookmarks" click.
+* Get year-week for y-axis on `textChart.js`.